watsonpaul80/tipping_monster/README.md

 make test     # run unit tests
 ```

+### Self-Training

+Run `self_training_loop.py --retrain` to retrain the model with recent ROI logs.
+This invokes `train_model_v6.py --self-train` and appends tip outcomes to the
+training dataset.
+Schedule this weekly for continuous learning.

 ### Model Comparison

 Run `compare_model_v6_v7.py` to train both model versions on the same historical dataset.
 The script logs the confidence difference and ROI summary to `logs/compare_model_v6_v7.csv`.